evolverine/intimacy-toolbox/README.md

 *   **refraining from pressuring** myself and others into changing.

-*   compensating the isolation and disregard that some in my network are likely to experience, by **connecting and offering to help with what I can**.
-From calls to (perhaps physically-distant) walks, to help with shopping, to lending or gifting resources, to setting up book clubs, the sky is the limit.
-In particular,
+*   compensating the isolation and disregard that some in my network are likely to experience, by **connecting and offering to help with what I can**. <span class="spoiler">From calls to (perhaps physically-distant) walks, to help with shopping, to lending or gifting resources, to setting up book clubs, the sky is the limit. </span>In particular,

 *   **being proactive to creatively discover mutually satisfying activities**, especially with those at higher risk, or those with more limits and limitations to their freedom.